 - working with partner organisations to develop and fund major research and capacity building initiatives

 - supporting initiatives to foster direct collaboration between social scientists and other individuals and organisations.

-The ESRC's Knowledge Exchange team provides a range of funding opportunities and activities to support collaborative working and knowledge exchange activity.
+We provide a range of funding opportunities and activities to support collaborative working and knowledge exchange activity: